Michigan man charged in threats to state Capitol, lawmaker

 The bomb threat came a day after a violent mob stormed the U.S. Capitol in an attempt to overturn the presidential election.

+Luebs also wrote that Varrone acknowledged to investigators that he left the Dec.
+12 voicemail.

+“The accused admitted that he is upset with the current political climate and what occurred at the United States Capitol (Wednesday),” Luebs wrote.

-“Threats to our democracy must not be tolerated,” Attorney General Dana Nessel said in a release.
+Attorney General Dana Nessel said in a release that “threats to our democracy must not be tolerated.”

 She said the threats in Michigan and the attack in Washington, D.C., “can serve as reminders of the security measures we must work to maintain and improve to protect the sanctity of our democracy and the safety of our people.”